 A CMS for the future should support PWAs.
 When you are researching your next content management system, make sure it is able to work with progressive web app technology.

-No matter what CMS you finally go for, there are several ground rules to check and common technical aspects you should consider in order to make your CMS ready for the future.
+No matter what CMS you finally go for, there are common technical aspects you should consider in order to make your CMS ready for the future.
 You have already read several tips throughout this guide, and here are some more:

-Flexibility – your CMS should be adaptable to any kind of need of your organisation, either in its core or through integrations
+- Flexibility – your CMS should be adaptable to any kind of need of your organization, either in its core or through integrations

-Scaling and performance – whether you run a small association or are a part of a large company, the CMS must grow alongside your traffic and needs.
-A CMS should offer a robust foundation, on which you can build and scale elements in the system seamlessly, as well as making sure the overall performance of the system is kept smooth
+- Scaling and performance – whether you run a small association or are a part of a large company, the CMS must grow alongside your traffic and needs.
+A CMS should offer a robust foundation.
+You should be able to build and scale elements in the system seamlessly, as well as making sure the overall performance of the system is kept smooth

 You can also read our guide on how to future proof your digital experiences in order to gain a more complete understanding on the steps you should take toward the future.

-Now you know what a content management system is, the possibilities it offers, some best practice advice, and where the CMS development might be heading for the future.
-However, an important question arises: what CMS should your organisation choose?
+Now, near the end, an important question arises: what CMS should your organization choose?
 There are literally hundreds out there, so how do you orient yourself in this seemingly confusing maze?

 One obvious starting point is the list of content management systems on Wikipedia.
 This list is quite technical and is primarily aimed at developers, so be sure to involve your more technical proficient colleagues if you want to read it closer.